 To be sure what is causing the leakage, you need to carefully disassemble the Nespresso machine by removing the back screws and opening up the rear panels.
 Note that doing so can void your Nespresso machines warranty, and you should only do so if the device’s warranty period is over.
 Always unplug your Nespresso device before any servicing to prevent shocks and electrical short circuits.

-3. The boiler (Thermoblock)
+3. The Boiler (Thermoblock)

 High temperatures associated with the Nespresso heating component can degrade the pipework and seals.
 This is due to the metal heating and expanding, then contracting again once it cools.

-If this leakage issue occurs over time, you may find the boiler has a darkish pigment resulting from continuous dripping of water on the hot component.
+If this leakage issue occurs over time, you may find the boiler has a darkish pigment resulting from the continuous dripping of water on the hot component.

 4. The pump, and water pipework